 What makes the Onda unique when compared to traditional radio frequency (RF) systems (frequency range 0.1 – 40 MHz) and fat freezing devices, is they deposit energy mainly on the skin surface.
 This means they fail to penetrate deep into the body to treat fat, but they also risk discomfort, excessive heating of the skin and damage to the skin’s surface.
 This is not the case with the Onda, being equipped with Smart Handpieces, its action is deep and targeted, without damaging nearby skin.

-Patients receive three effects in one with immediate visible and long-lasting results.
+Patients receive three effects in one with immediately visible and long-lasting results.

 REGENERATES: Cellulite: The shallow handpiece effectively targets the connective tissue surrounding the adipose globules in the more advanced stages of cellulite, which is visible as the typical ‘orange peel’ effect.